 PLUSCENT 32 Pint Dehumidifier for Large Rooms

 PLUSCENT’s 32-pint capacity suits you if you need steady moisture removal in rooms up to 2,500 sq. ft.
 You can use it in basements, bedrooms, or open-concept spaces, and its three modes help you match conditions: DEHU for normal humidity, CONT for severe dampness, and DRY for laundry drying.
 A 24-hour timer gives you control, while auto-stop, auto-restart, and auto-defrost keep operation simple.
-With a 39.4-inch gravity hose, you won’t need to empty the 2L tank manually.
+With a 39.4-inch gravity hose, you won’t need to empty the 2L tank manually when the hose is properly routed.
 Wheels, handles, a washable filter, 39-42 dB noise, and child lock add convenience and peace.

 Best For: Homeowners or renters who need a quiet, easy-to-use dehumidifier for large spaces like basements, bedrooms, or open-concept areas.